Performance & Production Arts | UAL Extended Diploma in Performing Arts - Acting | Level 3

 - Learn in a creative environment at a dedicated arts campus

 To join this Level 3 course, you should have at least 4 GCSEs at grade 4 (C) or above, preferably including English and maths, and you will be asked to perform a 1-2 minute monologue at interview.

 If you do not have the above grades, you can start on one of the MET's Level 2 courses.

 - Script work

 Northbrook MET is highly regarded in the theatre industry as a provider of excellent training.

-Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
-The campus is a dedicated arts space, with the theatre courses running alongside music and art & design courses.
+One of the reasons you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
+It is a dedicated arts space, with the theatre courses running alongside music and art and design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

 - Voice over artist